tonaljs/tonal/docs/DOCUMENTATION.md

-A dictionary is a function that, given a name, returns an array of intervals.
+Create a dictionary, a function that given a name, returns an array of intervals.

-And given a fileter function it returns all the names filtered by that function.
+Passing a function as a parameter to the dictionary, it returns a list of all available names filtered by that function

-The returned function has the following signature:
+The dictionary (function) has the following signature:
 `fn({String|Function}) -> {Array<Intervals>}` (see examples)

 __Arguments:__